- First Step: Cut off the Food Supply

-If your probiotic is not refrigerated, look for another brand.
-UPDATE: This info is no longer accurate!!
+I used to think that if your probiotic was not refrigerated it was no good.
+This isn’t true!!
 Read more in question 5 of this interview.
 Consider switching up the active cultures (not just the brand, since many can use the same handful of live bacteria) from time to time just as you switch up the “killing” mechanisms, although not quite as often.

 Note on Killing and Building

 Unlike the octogenarians you might know who take all their pills before breakfast with their handy dandy weekday pill containers to keep them organized, you don’t want to take probiotics at the same time as the anti-fungals (or any anti-bacterial or anti-viral treatments you might be taking to kill an infection naturally).